 Can a guest be refused entry to the host site?

-Yes, anyone under the age of 18 is not permitted without an adult, also anyone who is under the influence of or has in their possession drugs, alcohol and weapons will not be granted entry.
+Yes, anyone who is under the influence of or has in their possession drugs, alcohol and weapons will not be granted entry.
 We have a NO tolerance policy for drugs or violence at any church host site.
 Anyone with an obvious mental issue will be referred to a more appropriate long-term shelter.

 Can a guest have a pet(s) with them at the host site?